| | | | | | |

 One long-sleeved, lightweight pullover or zip-up hoodie

 Most mornings, I wore a super lightweight pullover that dried really fast.
 Much like this moisture-wicking, sun-shielding hoodie.
+Here is the men’s moisture-wicking hoodie.

 a lightweight long-sleeved shirt is a must for mornings on the camino